fermibot/chatbot_exercise/README.md

 # PDF Chatbot

-Outlined in this repository is a Simple Chatbot.
-This document gives an overview of the document
+Outlined in this document is a Chatbot that is able to open a PDF doc and answer the questions from a user.

 ---